danmalter/danmalter.github.io/_posts/2014-11-09-MLBTwitterSentiment.md

 ```

-Create an array of the output text for each division.
+Create an array of the output text for each division. <br>
 - Example code for AL East

 ```r